Provisional vs. Nonprovisional Patent Application: What are differences?

 A nonprovisional patent application is normally considered the regular utility patent application.
 It is what you file to get a granted utility patent.
 The USPTO will examine your utility nonprovisional patent application and send you their decision on your claims.
 A provisional patent application, on the other hand, does not get reviewed.
 Let’s explore how provisional and nonprovisional applications differ in key aspects of patent protection.

 Need help filing a utility patent application?
-Call Vic at (949) 223-9623 or email vlin@icaplaw.com to obtain a flat rate quote for filing your provisional or nonprovisional patent application.
+Call US patent and trademakr attorney Vic Lin at 949-223-9623 or email vlin@icaplaw.com to obtain a flat rate quote for filing your provisional or nonprovisional patent application.

 Why file a provisional patent application?

 If done correctly, however, a provisional patent application can be a useful and cost-effective tool in obtaining “patent pending” status for a functional invention.
-Keep in mind that both provisionals and nonprovisionals are applications for utility patents, and not for design patents.
+Keep in mind that we’re talking about utility patents, not design patents.

 So why file a provisional patent application?
 The decision often boils down to cost and timing.
-Since provisionals need not adhere to a strict format (and, thus, do not require the expensive fees of a patent attorney or agent), they enable applicants to quickly and inexpensively obtain patent pending status.
-Provisional applications essentially expire at the 1-year anniversary from the filing date unless a nonprovisional application is timely filed with a priority claim.
+Since provisionals need not adhere to a strict format (and, thus, do not require the expensive fees of a patent attorney or agent), they enable applicants to obtain patent pending status more quickly with less cost.
+Provisional applications essentially expire in one year.
+Therefore, a nonprovisional application must be filed by the 1-year anniversary of the provisional filing date.

 A provisional application may be advantageous when certain details of the invention need to be further developed or refined.
 By filing a provisional sooner, an earlier filing date is secured for whatever invention details currently exist.
 Any new subject matter can be added to a non-provisional application that will claim priority back to the provisional application.